klml/drfrederson/README.md

 ```
 ## TODO

+* first H1 as title
-* 404 er save
+* demo
+* trailing slash
+* pagedurable by directory
+* after pagedurabel creat with all pages
+* config values single (atm all or nothing)
 * js var psmpage
-* trailing slash
 * URL builing? root dir : absolute relative only one dir
-* first H1 as title
 * test if yml exists from func
 * bloggish posttemplate (date, archivcat) for webedit
 * global filenamepath
-* pagedurable by directory
 * normalize page and blog
 * include
 * index: dir as link include (for pix)
-* after pagedurabel creat with all pages
 * tags

-* config values single (atm all or nothing)
+### Refactor
+* 404 er save